protontypes/open-sustainable-technology/README.md

 - [BIRDS](https://github.com/Greensway/BIRDS) - This set of tools has been developed for systematizing biodiversity data review in order to evaluate whether a set of species observation are fit-for-use and help take decisions upon its use on further analysis.
 - [PlantCV](https://github.com/danforthcenter/plantcv) -  Plant phenotyping using computer vision.
 - [FATES](https://github.com/NGEET/fates) - is a cohort model of vegetation competition and co-existence, allowing a representation of the biosphere which accounts for the division of the land surface into successional stages.
+- [forestatrisk](https://github.com/ghislainv/forestatrisk) -  Python package to model and forecast the risk of deforestation.

 ### Ice and Poles